 On December 16, 2020 (the "CLO 2020-1 Closing Date"), we completed a \$333.5 million term debt securitization transaction (the "CLO 2020-1 Transaction"), also known as a collateralized loan obligation transaction, which is a form of secured financing incurred by us.
-The secured notes and preferred shares issued in the CLO 2020-1 Transaction were issued by our consolidated subsidiaries Owl Rock Technology Financing 2020-1, an exempted company incorporated in the Cayman Islands with limited liability (the "CLO 2020-1 Issuer"), and Owl Rock Technology Financing 2020-1 LLC, a Delaware limited liability company (the "CLO 2020-1 Co-Issuer" and together with the CLO 2020-1 Issuer, the "CLO 2020-1 Issuers") and are backed by a portfolio of collateral obligations consisting of middle market loans, recurring revenue loans and participation interests in middle market loans, recurring revenue loans as well as by other assets of the CLO 2020-1 Issuer.
+The secured notes and preferred shares issued in the CLO 2020-1 Transaction were issued by our consolidated subsidiaries Owl Rock Technology Financing 2020-1, an exempted company incorporated in the Cayman Islands with limited liability (the "CLO 2020-1 Issuer"), and Owl Rock Technology Financing 2020-1 LLC, a Delaware limited liability company (the "CLO 2020-1 Co-Issuer" and together with the CLO 2020-1 Issuer, the "CLO 2020-1 Issuers") and were backed by a portfolio of collateral obligations consisting of middle market loans, recurring revenue loans and participation interests in middle market loans, recurring revenue loans as well as by other assets of the CLO 2020-1 Issuer.

-CLO 2020-1 Transaction was executed by the issuance of the following classes of notes and preferred shares pursuant to an indenture and security agreement dated as of the Closing Date (the "CLO 2020-1 Indenture"), by and among the CLO 2020-1 Issuers and State Street Bank and Trust Company: \$200 million of A (sf) Class A Notes, which bear interest at three-month LIBOR plus 2.95% (the "CLO 2020-1 Secured Notes").
-The CLO 2020-1 Secured Notes are secured by the middle market loans, recurring revenue loans, participation interests in middle market loans and recurring revenue loans and other assets of the Issuer.
-The CLO 2020-1 Secured Notes are scheduled to mature on January 15, 2031.
+CLO 2020-1 Transaction was executed by the issuance of the following classes of notes and preferred shares pursuant to an indenture and security agreement dated as of the Closing Date (the "CLO 2020-1 Indenture"), by and among the CLO 2020-1 Issuers and State Street Bank and Trust Company: \$200 million of A (sf) Class A Notes, which, as of July 18, 2023, bore interest at term SOFR (plus a spread adjustment) plus 2.95% (the "CLO 2020-1 Secured Notes").
+The CLO 2020-1 Secured Notes were secured by the middle market loans, recurring revenue loans, participation interests in middle market loans and other assets of the Issuer.
 The CLO 2020-1 Secured Notes were offered by MUFG Securities Americas Inc., as initial purchaser, from time to time in individually negotiated transactions.
-Upon the occurrence of certain triggering events relating to the end of LIBOR, a different benchmark rate will replace LIBOR as the reference rate for interest accruing on the CLO 2020-1 Secured Notes.